google/osv.dev/README.md

 Learn more about [code](CONTRIBUTING.md#contributing-code) and [data](CONTRIBUTING.md#contributing-data) contributions.
 We also have a [mailing list](https://groups.google.com/g/osv-discuss) and an [FAQ](https://osv.dev/about).

-You can always [open an issue](https://github.com/google/osv.dev/issues) with questions or comments.
+Do you have a question or a suggestion?
+Please [open an issue](https://github.com/google/osv.dev/issues).

 ## Third party tools and integrations